 Recommendations: My favorite kick scooters for exercise

-If a kick scooter sounds like fun exercise, but you’re not yet sure it’s for you, then test the waters with an inexpensive Razor A5 Lux.
+If you’re not yet sure whether a kick scooter is for you, then test the waters with an inexpensive Razor A5 Lux.
 It’s a deliberately simple design that works well for a marvelously low price.
 Just realize that you’ll need to stick to pretty ideal conditions to enjoy riding it.
 Read my Razor A5 Lux review here.